The Benefits of Yoga for Dementia Patients

 Be Prepared for Yoga Exercise

 If you plan on bringing your loved one to a yoga session, make sure they are in suitable dresses.
-It is not recommended to use shoes during yoga practice, but that always poses the risk of slips and falls in seniors.
+Try not to use shoes during yoga practice.
+Shoes always pose the risk of slips and falls in seniors.
 Gripper socks or slip-resistant socks will allow them to participate properly as a yoga student while remaining safe.
 Make sure they have stretchy elastic waist pants so that they are not constricted when doing the poses.

 Finally make sure they are comfortable, with clothes that will keep them covered even if they have to bend over or sit down.
-Be prepared with lots of water in case they need a break.
+Bring water with you in case they need a break.

 Even a sweater in case you enter a center with air conditioning.
 Always be prepared for it not to go well the first time.
 Often things might not work on the first try with patients with dementia and Alzheimer’s, so don’t be disheartened if it’s a bit rocky at first.